helmetWong/NLP_project/README.md

 Step 8: lemmatization

+Step 9: remove second set of tailor stopwords

-Step 9: join all the words together seperated by " " within a row
+Step 10: join all the words together seperated by " " within a row

+Step 11: join all words in a single text